Does Confluence have an AI tool? A complete overview for 2026

 The AI you'll find in Confluence is part of a bigger product suite called Atlassian Intelligence.
 Think of it as the umbrella brand for all the AI smarts woven across their products, from Jira to Trello.
 The main idea is to help you write content, find information, and get quick summaries without ever having to leave the Atlassian ecosystem.

-More recently, Atlassian also introduced Rovo, a more powerful (and pricier) AI tool that tries to search across a wider set of data.
-Still, its main focus remains on Atlassian products and a handful of third-party apps.
-While having these tools built-in is handy, it’s really important to know they have some serious limits on what information they can actually access and which pricing plans they’re even on.
+More recently, Atlassian also introduced Rovo, an advanced AI tool designed to search across a wider set of data.
+Its focus is on providing a specialized experience for Atlassian products and a select group of third-party apps.
+Having these tools built-in is a great advantage, and it's helpful to understand which features are available on your specific pricing plan.

 A deep dive into Confluence's AI features